olurocks/stage5/readme.md

 ## Available Endpoints

 The API comes with several endpoints that allow you to interact with it.
-For detailed information on how to use these endpoints, refer to the API documentation available [here](https://documenter.getpostman.com/view/19182062/2s9YJaXPXr).
+For detailed information on how to use these endpoints, refer to the API documentation not yet available.

 ## Happy Coding!